dagraham/etm-dgraham/README.md

     - `@o p`: preserve.
 When an instance becomes past due, a new, non-repeating copy is created with the past due datetime as the `@s` entry and with an `@k` containing the document_id of the original item.
 Suppose, for example, that minutes are kept for a weekly meeting to be sent to the attendees after each meeting.
 Creating a task that repeats weekly with `@o p`recognizes the distinction between sending the minutes for `22/10/8` and `22/10/15` and, should both become past due, permits finishing the tasks in any convenient order.
 	- `@o r`: reset.
 Whenever completed, the next instance is due at the first datetime from the recurrance rule that falls after the current datetime.
 E.g., getting a haircut every 14 days is due 14 days after the last haircut.
 With this option, at most one instance can be past due.
 	- `@o s`: skip.
 Like 'keep' and 'reset' combined with the addition that past due instances are ignored.
 E.g., taking out the trash every Monday morning for pickup is due every Monday morning but, if a Monday passes without taking out the trash, the instance is better regarded as irrelevant than past due.
 With this option, an instance can never be past due.

+	    Furthermore, if the options setting `limit_skip_display` were true, then only the first instance of such a task would be displayed in agenda view.
+E.g., with the `limit_skip_display` setting true, then for the task

+			- meds @s +0d @r d &h 8,14,20 @o s

+		agenda view at 10am today would only display the first, 2pm (14h) instance of this task.
+If, on the other hand, this setting were false, then agenda view would display not only the 2pm instance but also the 8pm (20h) instances and all three instances on every future date.

 - Jobs
     - Tasks, both with and without @s entries can have component jobs using @j entries.
     - For tasks with an @s entry, jobs can have an &s entry to set the due date/datetime for the job.
 It is entered as a timeperiod relative to  the starting datetime (+ before or - after) for the task.
 Zero minutes is the default when &s is not entered.